Appendix A — Matrix Operations

 [-5, -3, -1]])

-As you progress through this book, you might see a matrix denoted as \(A^T\); here the superscripted T stands for transpose.
+You might see a matrix denoted as \(A^T\) or \(A'\).
+The superscripted T stands for transpose.
 If we transpose a matrix, all we are doing is flipping the rows and columns along the matrix’s main diagonal.
 A visual example is much easier:

 In R, all we need is the t function: